 Romeing Recommends: The rice flavour seems an odd choice but is surprisingly delicious!
 Plain and simple and brought to life when coupled with a decadent hazelnut chocolate.
 Or, try their signature sampietrini, little squares of gelato coated in chocolate which are meant to resemble Rome’s cobblestones.

 Gelateria del Teatro

-Top Locations: Via dei Coronari, 65 (Navona) and Lungotevere dei Vallati, 25 (Campo dei Fiori/Lungotevere)
+Top Locations: Via dei Coronari, 65 (Navona), Via San Simone, 70 (Navona), and Lungotevere dei Vallati, 25 (Campo dei Fiori/Lungotevere)

 Top Locations: Via Uffici del Vicario, 40 (Pantheon); Viale Oceania, 90 (Eur)

-Why: Giolitti is a historic success story, they were established in 1900 and are still family run.
-Their Pantheon location is the original store, and is the most elegant place to devour a gelato in Rome.
-They also have other sweets, such as ice cream cakes, pastries and chocolates.
+Why: Established in 1900 and still a family run business to this day, Giolitti is arguably Rome’s best-known gelateria.
+Their Pantheon location is the original store, and is hands down the most elegant place to devour a gelato in the city.
+They also have other sweets, such as ice cream cakes, pastries, and chocolates.

-Romeing Recommends: Taste: The Coppa Giolitti, a gelato ‘sundae’ with custard, chocolate, zabaione, cream and hazelnut shavings.
+Romeing Recommends: The Coppa Giolitti, a gelato “sundae” with custard, chocolate, zabaione, cream, and hazelnut shavings.

 More Info: giolitti.it